New audio tour encourages people to donate to social enterprises whilst exploring Edinburgh

 - The Grassmarket Community Project which supports vulnerable adults and homeless people, operates a café and even creates a tartan for those that don’t have one.

 The tour is of interest to new and returning visitors to the city as well as local residents and those who work or have an interest in the Social Enterprise industry.
-The tour is free, with listeners able to support the work of Invisible Cities through a ‘Donate Now’ button included on the tour.
-The Geotourist app itself is free to download from the App Store or Google Play.
-Visitors are encouraged to visit the social enterprises on the tour and find out more about supporting them via their individual websites.
+Users can access the Social Enterprise tour by downloading the free Geotourist app from the App Store or Google Play.
+They will be able to support the work of Invisible Cities through a ‘Donate Now’ button included on the tour.
+Users are encouraged to visit the social enterprises on the tour and find out more about supporting them via their individual websites.

-The Geotourist app is a new publishing space where organisations and individuals can access the technology to reach wider audiences all over the world.
+Geotourist is a story-telling app where organisations and individuals can access the technology to reach wider audiences all over the world.
 Geotourist works with individuals, organisations and brands across 6 continents and is cited as “the future of travel tech” within a Visit Britain Future Trends report.

 Paula Ward, VisitScotland Regional Leadership Director, said: “The Invisible Cities trail is a fantastic asset to tourism in Edinburgh and we hope this digital audio tour will inspire visitors to gain an insight into the city’s strong association with social enterprise.
 Scotland’s reputation as a quality destination relies on continued investment and innovation, which is celebrated by the Scottish Thistle Awards, and trails such as this will only strengthen our world-class visitor experience.”